 36 Classroom Rules for Student Success

-Promoting consistent and value-based rules can help build a positive learning environment where all students have the opportunity to explore and succeed.
+The right classroom culture promotes consistent and value-based rules that can help build a positive learning environment where all students can explore and succeed.

 Classroom rules look different for every teacher.
 Some use only a few, while others prefer to use more.
 Here are 36 rules to get you started on building your own: